The Scoop on Local Business

 Description of Activities

-1. WARM-UP/DO-NOW: In their journals, students respond to the following questions (written on the board prior to class): What types of products are grown or manufactured in your state or region?
+1. Warm-up: In their journals, students respond to the following questions (written on the board prior to class): What types of products are grown or manufactured in your state or region?
 How are these products supported by local businesses?
 Students then share their answers.

 2. As a class, read and discuss “Vermonters Would Keep Lid on Ben & Jerry’s Pint,” focusing on specific questions identified in the lesson, including “what tone does this article end?”.